 The Early Years

-One of the earliest cases of disaster management through PR was in the 1890s when 80 baseball players left the National League.
+One of the earliest cases of crisis management through PR was in the 1890s when 80 baseball players left the National League.
 As you can imagine, fans and owners were in an uproar.
 With the help of a little media outreach, the National League was able to help straighten out management-labor disputes and secure the relationships amongst the players, fans and owners.

-While this may not be the most modern form of PR (and was certainly not called “Public Relations” at the time), it’s important to be able to relate what happened here to the basics of our job: using interpersonal communication, literature, public events and art to persuade other individuals to believe in our client’s services and/or programs.
+While this may not be the most modern form of PR (and was certainly not called “public relations” at the time), it’s important to be able to relate what happened here to the basics of our job: using interpersonal communication, literature, public events and art to persuade other individuals to believe in our client’s services and/or programs.

 The First Publicist